ptarroso/gameR/README.md

  everyday R analyses.
  2. No rule is meant to be forever with the exception of rule no. 2

+## Games

+1. Game of Life
+2. Eat Your Data

 ## Installation